-When the course is completed the student should be able to typewrite at a rate of speed of at least 40 words per minute-
+When the course is completed the student should be able to typewrite at a rate of speed of at least 40 words per minutedocuments, typewriting of thesis, and rough drafts.
+Care of the typewriter is also emphasized.

 11-Advanced Typewriting: